Cromwell E-Reit to buy 11 Czech, Slovakia properties for 113.2m euros

 Unitholder approval for the proposed acquisitions is not required as they are within the investment mandate of Cromwell E-Reit.
 The manager plans to finance the proposed purchases through internal resources and/or existing debt facilities and will announce more at an appropriate time, it said.

-Units of Cromwell E-Reit were trading one euro cent or 2.2 per cent higher at 47.5 cents as at 11am on Friday.
+Units of Cromwell E-Reit closed at 47.5 euro cents on Friday, up one euro cent or 2.2 per cent.

 BT is now on Telegram!